Laluhh/Laluhh/README.md

 hi!!
 Ty for reading I am super lazy to decor this
 Ts all you get ok?..
 Ok?
 Ok ok
 Call me laluh please!!
-Use he/him I'm trans and also aroace!!
-I'm a diagnosed ADHD and I'm 15! don't be weird
+Use he/him I'm trans and also aroace!! diagnosed ADHD and I'm 15!

 please call me laluhh or any nickname u give me just not call me lala unless I allow you to lalalala